open-canada/UseR/learn2021.md

 In doing that,
 we'll  be learning not only about packages, but also about data coding in general, what it means to code collabortively, using the best tools and methodologies developed by increasingly growing international community.
-We will also talk about data engineeing problems and the problems of "bias" in automated systems -- and see what can be done to deal with those problems.
+We will also talk about data engineeing problems and the problem of "bias" in automated systems -- and see what can be done to deal with those problems.

 About the host: